-- Where age is referred to, it refers to a person belonging to a particular age (e.g. 32 year olds) or range of ages (e.g. 18 30 year olds). - A person has a disability if s/he has a physical or mental impairment which has a substantial and long-term adverse effect on that person's ability to carry out normal day-to-day activities. - Gender reassignment is the process of transitioning from one gender to another. - Marriage is defined as a 'union between a man and a woman'.
-Same-sex couples can have their relationships legally recognised as 'civil partnerships'.
-Civil partners must be treated the same as married couples on a wide range of legal matters and legislation to allow same sex marriage in England and Wales was passed by the Parliament of the United Kingdom in July 2013 and came into force on 13 March 2014.
+- Where age is referred to, it refers to a person belonging to a particular age (e.g. 32 year olds) or range of ages (e.g. 18 30 year olds). - A person has a disability if they have a physical or mental impairment which has a substantial and long-term adverse effect on that person's ability to carry out normal day-to-day activities. - Gender reassignment is the process of transitioning from one gender to another. - Marriage is a union recognised as a marriage under UK Law and can be between a man and a woman, or between partners of the same sex.
+A civil partnership means a registered civil partnership under the Civil Partnership Act 2014.
+Civil partnership is between partners of the same sex.